Maren Morris: Personal life

 Morris met fellow country singer-songwriter Ryan Hurd while co-writing "Last Turn Home" for Tim McGraw.
-In December 2015, the pair began dating.
-The couple announced their engagement in July 2017.
+In December 2015, the pair began dating; they announced their engagement in July 2017.
 They got married on March 24, 2018, in Nashville.
 Their son was born in March 2020.
 Morris experienced some health issues during childbirth, requiring an emergency C-section.
 After the birth of her son, she was diagnosed with postpartum depression.
-Morris filed for divorce in October 2023; a divorce settlement was reached in January 2024.
-Morris lives 5 minutes away from her ex-husband and they still meet for dinner regularly.
+She filed for divorce in October 2023; a divorce settlement was reached in January 2024.
+She lives 5 minutes away from her ex-husband and they still meet for dinner regularly.

-Morris came out as bisexual on June 9, 2024.
-She said that coming out was her greatest accomplishment of that year.
+Morris came out as bisexual on June 9, 2024, saying that it was her greatest accomplishment of that year.
 She then began dating women.
+In July 2026, reports emerged that she and fellow singer Cassadee Pope had appeared to publicly confirm a romantic relationship after sharing affectionate posts on social media.